6892 - 進階設計專題(二):未來城市(智能仿生設計) 英授 Taught in English

 This approach aims to bridge between disciplines, between nature and human, between students and faculties of multiple learning and co-creation.

-Th course will lead students to consider design system challenges and leverage points for innovation for cross-disciplinary learning by doing for innovative design that focused on achieving responsible and high (optimise not maximize) performances for creation of conditions conducive to all life.
+Th course will lead students to consider design system challenges and leverage points for innovation for cross-disciplinary learning by doing for innovative design that focused on achieving responsible and high (optimise not maximum) performances for creation of conditions conducive to all life.

 Specific learning objectives include: